OSGeo/gdal/doc/source/drivers/raster/esric.rst

    cache at a given resolution level, even if data does exist at other levels at the same location.

--  A cache can exceede the maximum size supported by GDAL, which is INT32_MAX, in either dimension.
+-  A cache can exceed the maximum size supported by GDAL, which is INT32_MAX, in either dimension.
 This driver will generate an error when opening such caches.
 Removing the **LODInfo** nodes with the highest **LevelID** from the conf.xml